 Choosing a pension fund

 When you start a workplace pension or a private pension you may be given a choice of pension funds, so that you can make a broad decision about how your money is invested.
 Many people just opt for their pension provider’s default pension fund, which is designed to be suitable for a wide range of people.
+If you are unsure about whether you have a pension our “Do I have a pension?” tool could be a good starting point.

 Good pension funds invest in a range of assets to help manage your risk.
 Asset types include shares, bonds, property and cash.